 (d) Observe the interaction between the child, foster caregiver and other members of the household, if applicable.

 (e) Discuss how the foster caregiver is working with the child on problems identified in the case plan and how they will deal with long term issues the child may have.

-(f) Discuss the availability of adoption assistance and postfinalization adoption services with the foster caregiver.
+(g) Discuss the availability of adoption assistance and postfinalization adoption services with the foster caregiver.

-(G) If a homestudy is not completed within one year of the application date it shall be terminated unless the agency makes the determination the homestudy should not be terminated.
-The decision not to terminate shall be made at the agency's discretion.
-The PCSA, PCPA, or PNA shall notify the adoptive applicant in writing no less than thirty days prior to the termination.
-Written notification includes an explanation of the reason for termination and the procedures for requesting a review of the agency's decision.
+(F) If a homestudy is not completed within one year of the application date it shall be terminated unless the agency makes the determination the homestudy should not be terminated.
+The decision not to terminate shall be made at the agency's discretion and documented on the JFS 01673.
+If the agency decides to terminate the homestudy, it shall notify the adoptive applicant in writing no less than thirty days prior to the termination.
+Written notification shall include the reason for termination and the procedures for requesting a review of the agency's decision.

 Promulgated Under: 119.03

-Prior Effective Dates: 7/1/90, 9/1/94, 12/15/95 (Emer.), 3/1/96, 9/18/96, 2/13/98 (Emer.), 5/14/98, 12/31/98 (Emer.), 4/1/99, 2/15/02, 9/1/03, 12/11/06, 8/14/08
+Prior Effective Dates: 7/1/90, 9/1/94, 12/15/95 (Emer.), 3/1/96, 9/18/96, 2/13/98 (Emer.), 5/14/98, 12/31/98 (Emer.), 4/1/99, 2/15/02, 9/1/03, 12/11/06, 8/14/08, 7/1/09